kishore-rajkumar/java8-features/README.md

 The filter() is an intermediate operation that reads the data from a stream and returns a new stream after transforming the data based on the given condition.

+## 7. forEach() Method

+Java 8 introduced forEach method to iterate over collections and Streams in Java.
+In this guide, we will learn how to use forEach() and forEachOrdered() methods to loop a particular collection and stream.